With loved ones living longer and needing more care, many families struggle with the best way to help an aging relative.

 Adapting your home to accommodate another’s needs is a step some are hesitant to make.
 But if you’re contemplating this move, consider advice from the experts who say the trend is likely to continue as the nation’s population ages.

-“We’re hearing more from the caregivers that are modifying their home so their older relative can move in with them,” says Sandy Markwood, chief executive of the Washington, D.C.-based nonprofit National Association of Area Agencies on Aging, also known as n4a.
+“We’re hearing more from the caregivers that are modifying their home so their older relative can move in with them,” says Sandy Markwood, chief executive of USAging, a national association of local Area Agencies on Aging.

 Local agencies can provide in-home safety assessments, Markwood says.
 But she acknowledges the accommodations are often not easy.